DGbolaga/Personal_Task_Tracker/README.md

 SECRET_KEY=your_secret_key_here
 ```

-### 5. Initialize the Database
+### 5. (Optional) Initialize the Database

-If `data/tasks.db` does not exist, create it by running:
+If data/tasks.db doesn't exist, you can manually initialize it by running:

 ```bash
 python src/create_db.py
 ```

-You can safely delete `data/tasks.db` anytime to reset the database.
-Just re-run the script above.
+Note: The app automatically creates the data/ directory and an empty tasks.db file if it’s missing.
+But you can run this script to reset the DB.

 ---